stvmk/ml_framework_finalproject/README.md

 - **K-Nearest Neighbors (KNN)**: A non-parametric method used for classification and regression.

 ## Data
-The dataset used for this project is from the Walmart Recruiting - Store Sales Forecasting competition on Kaggle.
+The dataset used for this project is from the [Walmart Recruiting](https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting/data) - Store Sales Forecasting competition on Kaggle.
 It includes historical sales data for 45 Walmart stores located in different regions.

-## Contributing
-We welcome contributions!
-Please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgements
-- Kaggle for providing the dataset.
-- The Flask community for their excellent documentation and support.

-## Contact
-For any questions or suggestions, please contact us at [your-email@example.com].